williamthing/Digital-Design/README.md

 # Digital-Logic

-List of projects completed by in my Digital Circuits and Design course:
+List of projects completed by in my Digital Circuits and Design course written in System Verilog:

 *	encoders, decoders, mux